 Using the extraction forceps grip the targeted tooth as low as possible, taking care not to crush or break off any pieces if possible.
 If the angle is correct you might be able to use a back-and-forth rocking motion to loosen the tooth in the socket, easing extraction.

 Use the greatest possible care and the minimum amount of force needed to avoid damaging neighboring teeth or teeth elsewhere in the mouth.
-You don’t want to talk on the extraction pliers like you’re trying to start a lawn mower because if you slip or if your exit vector is off you can do more harm than good.
+You don’t want to yank on the extraction pliers like you’re trying to start a lawn mower because if you slip or if your exit vector is off you can do more harm than good.

 With lots of pain and plenty of blood the tooth will come out.
 If working on someone else, resist entirely the temptation to shout “You can’t handle the tooth!”